echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitamins.md

 # Vitamins
 Vitamins are organic compounds essential for the the human body to survive and evolve.
-It can not synthesize them on its own, hence, they must be obtained from nutrition.
-They commonly function as enzymatic cofactors, metabolic regulators or antioxidants.
+It can not synthesize them on its own, hence, they must be obtained from dietary sources.
+They commonly function as enzymatic cofactors, metabolic regulators and antioxidants.
 There are two main types of vitamins: water-soluble and fat-soluble.

 ## Classification
-### Water soluble
+### Water-soluble
 - [Vitamin B1](vitaminB1.md);
 - [Vitamin B2](vitaminB2.md);
 - [Vitamin B3](vitaminB3.md);